 National Greenhouse Gas Emissions

-Canada’s total GHG emissions in 2010 were 692 megatonnes (Mt) of carbon dioxide equivalent (CO2 eq), or 17% (102 Mt) above the 1990 emissions of 589 Mt.
-Steady increases in annual emissions characterized the first 15 years of this period, followed by fluctuating emission levels between 2005 and 2008, and a steep decline in 2009 with emissions somewhat stabilizing in 2010.
+Canada’s total greenhouse gas (GHG) emissions in 2011 were 702 megatonnes (Mt) of carbon dioxide equivalent (CO2 eq), or 19% (111 Mt) above the 1990 emissions of 591 Mt.
+Steady increases in annual emissions characterized the first 15 years of this period, followed by fluctuating emission levels between 2005 and 2008, and a steep decline in 2009 with emissions somewhat stabilizing in 2010 and 2011.

-Emissions growth between 1990 and 2010 was driven primarily by the fossil fuel industries and transportation.
-More recent emission reductions (2005 to 2010) have been driven primarily by electricity generation and manufacturing.
+Canada’s emissions growth between 1990 and 2011 was driven primarily by increased emissions from the fossil fuel industries and transportation.
+Emission reductions from 2005 to 2011 were driven primarily by reduced emissions from electricity generation and manufacturing.

-GHGs trap heat in the Earth’s atmosphere.
-These gases prevent heat from escaping, just as the glass of a greenhouse keeps warm air inside.
+GHGs trap heat in the Earth’s atmosphere, just as the glass of a greenhouse keeps warm air inside.
 Human activity increases the amount of GHGs in the atmosphere, contributing to a warming of the Earth’s surface.
 This is called the enhanced greenhouse effect.

 - Greenhouse Gas Emissions per Person and per Unit Gross Domestic Product